RonakToprani/ProjectZara/README.md

 ## Contributing

-We welcome contributions from anyone interested in improving the Homework Feedback Chatbot.
+We welcome contributions from anyone interested in improving the ProjectZara and it's mission.
 If you'd like to contribute, simply fork this repository and submit a pull request with your changes.
 We'll review your changes and merge them into the main branch if they meet our standards.

 ## License